travis-ci/docs-travis-ci-com/user/getting-started.md

 5. Add the `.travis.yml` file to git, commit and push, to trigger a Travis CI build:

-   > Travis only runs builds on the commits you push *after* you've activated the repository in Travis CI.
+   > Travis only runs builds on the commits you push *after* you've added a `.travis.yml` file.

 6. Check the build status page to see if your build [passes or fails](/user/customizing-the-build/#Breaking-the-Build), according to the return status of the build command by visiting [Travis CI .com build status](https://travis-ci.com/auth) and selecting your repository.